pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-templates.md

 ## Type Traits

 - aka type transformation
+- are class templates (`struct` or `class`)
 - in the `type_traits` header
 - used for template metaprogramming
+- cppreference "Metaprogramming library": "Type traits define compile-time template-based interfaces to query the properties of types."

 ### `remove_reference` Class Template